seamapi/docs/docs/device-guides/get-started-with-minut-sensors.md

 ---
-description: Learn how to connect and control your Minut monitors sensors with the Seam API
+description: Learn how to connect and control your Minut sensors with the Seam API
 ---

 # Get started with Minut Sensors